adibzailan/file_copier/README.md

 - Improved reliability of file copying at specified intervals
 - Enhanced status messages with more detailed synchronization information
 - Fixed issues with file updates in destination folders

-### v1.2.1
-- Fixed PyInstaller script to create a standalone executable
-- Improved status messages and UI for better synchronization tracking
-- Resolved issues with file copying at specified intervals